 Remember, kids are using their entire lung capacity.
 They have so much energy and if they don’t get enough exercise, they literally bounce off the walls (or the bed).
 Even babies and toddlers can get exercise by crawling and wriggling around.
 Notice that on the days that they receive a lot of exercise, there are much more pleasant to be around.

-The exercise requirements for every child is different.
+Kids need copious amounts of exercise, way more than you think.
+And remember the exercise requirements for every child is different.
 Just like every child has different requirements for sleep and for food, we also have to be aware of every child’s exercise requirement.
 If you live in a climate where you’re stuck indoors frequently, you’ll need to find creative ways to get your child to exercise more.

 Maintaining good exercise habits when kids are younger, will ensure that kids continue to use a more full lung capacity as they grow up.
-The more freely they breathe throughout their life, the more tension is released and the more oxygen can reach the parts of their body that needs it most!
+The more freely they breathe throughout their life, the more tension is released and the more oxygen can reach the parts of their body that needs it most.